-Pump 1-4 Elapsed Time Meters may be read from Registers 40003 - 40006.
+Pump 1-4 Elapsed Time Meters may be read from Modbus Registers 40003 - 40006.
 The values read from these registers are intended for use in comparing the pump run time of one pump with the run time of the other pumps at the station, for the purpose of checking for uneven run times.
 (Uneven run times is an indication of a maintenance problem with one of the pumps.)
 Periodically the comparison of run times should be made and the registers should reset to zero.
 The ETM data is stored in non-volatile memory just prior to a total loss of internal 5V power, so the data is not lost during a power outage.
-(However, if the serial port is being polled as a power outage occurs, the most recent data may occasionally be lost.)
-To reset one of the ETMs to zero, momentarily set the respective Coil (21 - 24) in Register 40002.
+To reset the ETMs to zero, momentarily set the respective Coil (21 - 24) in Modbus Register 40002.